-- When you specify multiple credentials, a user must only match one of them in order to access the reservation.
-To require one or more of the listed limitations for reservation access, each required specification must end with an asterisk (\).
-If a user meets the required limitation(s), he or she has access to the reservation (without meeting any that are not marked required). - There are three different assignment operators that can be used for modifying most credentials in the ACL.
+-а Notes When you specify multiple credentials, a user must only match one of them in order to access the reservation.
+To require one or more of the listed limitations for reservation access, each required specification must end with an asterisk ().
+If a user meets the required limitation(s), he or she has access to the reservation (without meeting any that are not marked required).
+There are three different assignment operators that can be used for modifying most credentials in the ACL.
 The operator == will reassess the list for that particular credential type.
 The += operator will append to the list for that credential type, and -= will remove from the list.
-Two other operators are used to specify DURATION and PROC: >= (greater than) and <= (less than). - To add multiple credentials of the same type with one command, use a colon to separate them.
+Two other operators are used to specify DURATION and PROC: >= (greater than) and <= (less than).
+To add multiple credentials of the same type with one command, use a colon to separate them.
 To separate lists of different credential types, use commas.
-For example, to reassign the user list to consist of users Joe and Bob, and to append the group MyGroup to the groups list on the system.1 reservation, you could use the command mrsvctl -m -a USER==Joe:Bob, GROUP+=MyGroup system.1. - Any of the ACL modifiers may be used.
+For example, to reassign the user list to consist of users loe and Bob, and to append the group MyGroup to the groups list on the system.l reservation, you could use the command mrsvctl -m -a USER==Joe: Bob, GROUP+MyGroup system.1.
+Any of the ACL modifiers may be used.
 When using them, it is often useful to put single quotes on either side of the assignment command.
-For example, mrsvctl -m -a 'USER==&Joe' system.1. - Some flags are mutually exclusive.
-For example, the ! modifier means that the credential is blocked from the reservation and the & modifier means that the credential must run on that reservation.
-Moab will take the most recently parsed modifier.
-Modifiers may be placed on either the left or the right of the argument, so USER==&JOE and USER==JOE& are equivalent.
-Moab parses each argument starting from right to left on the right side of the argument, then from left to right on the left side.
-So, if the command was USER==!JOE&, Moab would keep the equivalent of USER==!JOE because the ! would be the last one parsed. - You can set a reservation to have a time limit for submitted jobs using DURATION and the \ modifier.
-For example, mrsvctl -m -a 'DURATION<=\1:00:00' system.1 would cause the system.1 reservation to not accept any jobs with a walltime greater than one hour.
-Similarly, you can set a reservation to have a processor limit using PROC and the \ modifier.mrsvctl -a 'PROC>=2\' system.2 would cause the system.2 reservation to only allow jobs requesting more than 2 procs to run on it. - You can verify the ACL of a reservation using the mdiag -r command.
+For example, mrsvctl -m -a 'USER==Joe' system.1.
+Some flags are mutually exclusive.
+For example, the ! modifier means that the credential is blocked from the reservation and the & modifier means that the credential is blocked from the right of the argument, so USER==JOE and USER==JOEs are equivalent.
+Moab parses each argument starting from right to left on the right side of the argument, would cause the system.1 reservation to have a time limit for submitted jobs using DURATION and the modifier.
+For example, mrsvctl -m -a 'DURATION You can set a reservation to have a time limit for submitted jobs using DURATION and the modifier.
+For example, mrsvctl -m -a 'DURATION Moab will reassign the USER list to be Joe and Bob, will remove BadGroup from the GROUP list, append GoodAccount to the ACCT list, and only allow jobs that have a submitted walltime of an hour or less on the system.1 reservation.
+Moab will assign the USER list to Joe, and then reassign it again to Bob.
+The final result will be that the USER list will just be Bob.
+To add Joe and Bob, use mrsvctl -m -a